-CF Industries Holdings Inc. (CF) upgraded Issued by Wall Street Gurus
+CF Industries Holdings Inc. (CF) Upgraded Issued by Wall Street Gurus

 Stephens gave a rating of “Overweight” to CF, setting the target price at $44 in the report published on November 23rd of the previous year.

-After a stumble in the market that brought CF to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -6.84% of loss for the given period.
+After a stumble in the market that brought CF to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 1.44% of gains for the given period.

-During the last 5 trading sessions, CF fell by -2.42%, which changed the moving average for the period of 200-days by +72.53% in comparison to the 20-day moving average, which settled at $45.17.
-In addition, CF Industries Holdings Inc. saw 17.62% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, CF rose by +8.02%, which changed the moving average for the period of 200-days by +80.23% in comparison to the 20-day moving average, which settled at $45.69.
+In addition, CF Industries Holdings Inc. saw 28.08% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading